therz1/Orbital-GeoMugger/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+Follow these steps to explore, add, and manage locations within GeoMugger.

+### 1. Authentication (Login & Sign Up)
+* **Create an Account:** If you are a new user, enter a valid email address and password, then tap the "sign up" action button.
+* **Sign In:** Existing users can log in securely using their registered email and password.
 For debugging and testcases, use these values(temporarily):
 * Email: testuser@geomugger.com
 * Password: password123

+### 2. Exploring Spots & Reviews
+* **The Master Feed:** Once logged in, you will land directly on the **Home View** dashboard showing a clean list of all logged locations uploaded by users.
+* **View Details:** Tap on any location card widget to seamlessly transition into its dedicated **Location Detail Page**.
+Here you can read full comprehensive user reviews and see their respective star rating distributions.

+### 3. Adding a New Spot
+* **Navigate to Form:** Tap the **Add Location** tab option from the persistent bottom navigation bar.
+* **Input Information:** 1.
+Type in the unique **Location Name** (e.g., *Banzai Pipeline*).
+  2. Select a star rating value ranging from 1 to 5 stars by tapping the interactive star array indicators.
+  3. Provide an honest, detailed write-up in the multi-line **Review** text block field.
+* **Save to Cloud:** Tap the **Add Location** button.
+A loading indicator will activate as the payload establishes asynchronous network handshakes with Firestore.
+* **Success Feedback:** Upon successful server synchronization, a green notification SnackBar will slide up confirming the write action, and the inputs will auto-reset so you can easily register another location.

+### 4. Secure Sign Out
+* **Ending Your Session:** Click the **Log Out** button on the top-right of the page to securely disconnect your local session state configuration.
+This clears your device credentials and safely replaces your active route bounds back to the secure Login Screen layout framework.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>